 Rather than the typical keyed type of connector most interchangeable sets use, the Addi Clicks use a push-and-twist connection method that securely locks the needles on but doesn’t need any key or special tool to disassemble, which would come in handy in a worst-case-scenario where you’re forced to part with your tips quickly or risk losing your entire project.

 Addi knitting needles have an excellent lifetime warranty, should you experience any issues with them, and the interchangeable tips can be replaced individually if you should be parted from a pair while on your travels.
 We love them so much, we recommend the original Addi Click Turbo Interchangeables in our guide to the best interchangeable knitting needles.
-If the best set of knitting needles is one you can use both at home and abroad, so much the better for you.
+However, some knitters report that the nickel plating tarnishes if used after applying sunscreen, so we hesitate to recommend it for beaachside travel knitting.
+Still, if the best set of knitting needles is one you can use both at home and abroad, so much the better for you.

-If you must have a metal knitting needle, the Addi Click Turbo Interchangeables have a blunter tip profile than other metal interchangeables.
+If you don't knit with fresh sunscreen or moisturizer on your hands, the Addi Click Turbo Interchangeables are a good choice for flying as they have a blunter tip profile than other metal interchangeables.
+When sorted with your pens, the hollow metal needles from Addi are inconspicuous under baggage screening imagery.
 The classic Addi Clicks are somewhat more affordable than the Addi Olive Wood set, but the sets are cross-compatible so if you start with one, you can add on in the sizes you use most.

 The safest bet for travel knitting needles